 Semiotics of music – blogged!

-Posted by jerry on May 22nd, 2007 — Posted in Journal, Music, New media, Theory
+Posted by Jerry on May 22nd, 2007 — Posted in Journal, Music, New media, Theory

 New media researcher Angela Thomas has written a lovely post about my semiotics of music experiment.
 I have drawn on MAK Halliday’s systemic functional semiotics to develop a schema for music, which can be used to analyse multimodal texts.